and3rson/nice65/README.md

 - Makes ugly code less ugly
 - Fixes indentation and letter cases (mnemonics, registers)
 - Understands weird labels, such as colon-less (C64 style) and unnamed (`:`, `:+++`)
+- Preserves indentation of comments
-- Support for basic macros
+- Supports basic macros
-- Skip files with `; nice65: ignore` comment
+- Skips files with `; nice65: ignore` comment
 - Tested with [C64 Kernal/Basic](https://github.com/mist64/c64rom) and [my 6502-based SBC ROM code](https://github.com/and3rson/deck65)

-Not implemented yet:
+Improvements to do:
 - Complex macros
 - Proper formatting of arithmetic expressions
-- Better indentation of comments based on deduced context

 Notes:
 - Colon-less label mode (`-l`) breaks macros due to [ambiguity of the syntax](https://github.com/cc65/cc65/discussions/2158#discussioncomment-6644905).
 Use this option only with legacy code that contains no macros (such as C64 source code).